- Encephalopathy Symptoms

 - Generalized types of seizures are common in encephalopathy that affects the whole brain, whereas generalized partial (focal) seizures are common in encephalitis that may affect a limited area of the brain.

 - In the blood test, increased white blood cell count (leukocytosis) and abnormal spinal fluid (pleocytosis) tests are very commonly seen in encephalitis due to infections that are uncommon in encephalopathy.

-- Encephalitis often shows symptoms of infection that can be detected in laboratory tests, whereas encephalopathy is a gross brain dysfunction that could be due to many reasons such as drug effect, toxins, or lack of oxygen and can even clinically be detected.
+- Encephalitis often shows symptoms of infection that can be detected in laboratory tests, whereas encephalopathy is a gross brain dysfunction that could be due to many reasons such as drug effects, toxins, or lack of oxygen, and can even clinically be detected.

-- Magnetic resonance imaging (MRI) often shows normal reports in encephalopathy.
+- Magnetic resonance imaging (MRI) often shows normal reports of encephalopathy.
 However, in encephalitis, MRI reports may show abnormal focal points due to infection.

 Early diagnosis and treatment are important because it is very difficult to predict the symptoms of encephalitis in each patient.
 A serious condition affecting the brain requires immediate treatment to reduce the risk of lasting complications or death.

 Encephalopathy is a clinical syndrome (a group of disorders) that damages the brain resulting in brain dysfunction.

 - Trouble thinking clearly or focusing

 - Memory loss